St Roch's Parish Primary School

 MEDITATION & MINDFULNESS

-On Mindful Mondays, our student leaders lead a meditation for the whole school.
+Our Student Representative Council Members support their class by leading them in meditation and mindfulness activities.
 This process is part of educating our students to be mindful, to learn to pay attention in a particular way, on purpose and to remain in the present moment.
 Mindfulness will help our students develop the competencies of self awareness, social awareness and self confidence.